Back

 Thinking Global and Acting Local for World AIMS Day

-Today the senior school has been advocating for change and empowering individuals to raise their voices as courageous advocates.
-World AIMS Day, initiated by MIST Schools and led by Rev Helen and with support from key charities, aims to raise awareness of societal issues and promote positive change in the world.
-Various departments have organised thought-provoking activities for the pupils to develop their thinking, understand the rights and responsibilities of society and encourage creative solutions to problems.
+The Senior School has been advocating for change and empowering individuals to raise their voices as courageous advocates.
+World AIMS Day, initiated by MIST Schools and led by Rev Helen, with support from key charities, aims to raise awareness of societal issues and promote positive change in the world.
+Various departments organised thought-provoking activities for the pupils to develop their thinking, understand the rights and responsibilities of society and encourage creative solutions to problems.

 In PE, physical challenges gave pupils a unique opportunity to comprehend the unwinnable hardships endured by refugees by setting them some impossible physical and mental challenges, such as carrying rucksacks over long distances and moving water using leaky drainpipes.
 The MFL and drama departments explored human rights stories, including the narratives of activists like Aleksandra Skochilenko.